 Knowing which scanner to use to read Chevrolet fault codes can be challenging.
-Basic OBD2 scanners can only be used to retrieve fault codes from your Chevrolet Engine Control Unit ECU.
+Basic OBD2 scanners can only retrieve fault codes from your Chevrolet Engine Control Unit ECU.
 Those are faults that trigger the Check Engine warning light.

-To diagnose other systems such as ABS and Airbag/SRS warning lights, you will need an advanced scanner.
-The procedure for reading Chevrolet fault codes is similar, regardless of which scanner you are using.
+You will need an advanced scanner to diagnose other systems such as ABS and Airbag/SRS warning lights.
+The procedure for reading Chevrolet fault codes is similar, regardless of which scanner you use.